sparklingdataocean/gh-pages/_posts/2019-03-16-word2vec2graph2CNN.markdown

 <h3>Data Preparation</h3>
 <p>
-Data preparation process for Word2Vec2Graph model in described in previous posts and summarized in the  <i><a href="http://spa.rklingdataocean.com/2017/12/24/word2vec2graphPsychoanalysis/">"Quick Look at Text"</a></i> post.
-Here we used the same data preparation process of text data about Creativity and Aha Moments:
+Data preparation process for Word2Vec2Graph model in described in previous posts and summarized in the  <i><a href="http://sparklingdataocean.com/2018/04/04/word2vec2graphInsights/

+">"Word2Vec2Graph - Insights"</a></i> post.
+Here we used the same data preparation process of text data about Creativity and Aha Moments:Word2Vec2Graph - Insights
 </p>
 <ul>
 <li>Read text file</li>